AlEmerich/capstone-project/README.md

 ####

 The action space is a vector of 17 float values in the range \[-1, 1\].
-Each value corresponds to the joints of the avatar by this order [XML](https://github.com/openai/roboschool/blob/master/roboschool/mujoco_assets/humanoid_symmetric.xml):
+Each value corresponds to the joints of the avatar by this order from [XML](https://github.com/openai/roboschool/blob/master/roboschool/mujoco_assets/humanoid_symmetric.xml):

-<span>2</span>

 -   <span>abdomen\_y</span>